2U1/Qwen2-VL-Finetune/README.md

 - `class_balanced_focal_loss`

 Also you can set early stopping patience and threshold for the training.
 For example, you can set `--early_stopping_patience 5` and `--early_stopping_threshold 0.01` to stop the training if the validation loss does not improve for 5 epochs with a threshold of 0.01.
-It is based on the f1-score of the validation set.

 Most of the training arugments are same as SFT, but few other arguments are added for classification training.